-The Tribe may contract with a Management Contractor to operate the Class III gaming authorized by this Compact, provided that the Management Contract does not contain terms contradicting the terms of this Compact or applicable laws, and provided that the contract has been approved by the Chairman of the NIGC and has received those regulatory approvals required under the Ordinance, Regulations, and other applicable laws.
-Every Management Contract shall prohibit the Management Contractor from transferring, subcontracting or assigning any of its rights and duties under the Management Contract or any ownership interest in the Management Contract, and shall preclude the Management Contractor from obtaining a proprietary interest in the Tribe's Class III gaming.
-Notwithstanding the foregoing provision, nothing set forth in this section shall prohibit a Management Contractor from retaining various experts and consultants (each, a "Consulting Entity") to provide expert advice to the Management Contractor, so long as such Consulting Entity (a) complies with all applicable licensing requirements under the Act, this Compact, the Gaming Ordinance, Regulations and other applicable laws, and (b) the Management Contractor maintains sole responsibility for and oversight of the service provided.
+The Tribe may contract with a Management Contractor to operate the Class III gaming authorized by this Compact, provided that the Management Contract does not contain terms contradicting the terms of this Compact or applicable laws, and provided that the contract has been approved by the Chairman of the National Indian Gaming Commission and has received those regulatory approvals required under the Ordinance, Regulations, and other applicable laws.
+Every Management Contract shall prohibit the Management Contractor from transferring, subcontracting or assigning any of its rights and duties under the contract or any ownership interest in the Contract, and shall preclude the Management Contractor from obtaining a proprietary interest in the Tribe's Class III gaming.

-The Commission shall determine whether a proposed Management Contractor is eligible to receive a Tribal gaming license.
+The Commission shall determine whether a proposed Management Contractor is fit to receive a Tribal gaming license.
 A Tribal gaming license must be obtained before any Management Contract is entered or any services are performed by a Management Contractor.
 Prior to issuing a license to a proposed Management Contractor, the Commission shall cause a background investigation to be completed on the proposed Management Contractor which meets the requirements in the Ordinance, the Act, and Section 8 of this Compact.
 A background investigation shall be completed on each person or entity having a direct financial interest in, or management responsibility for the Contract and, in the case of a corporation, for each individual who serves on the board of directors, each officer, and each shareholder who directly or indirectly owns five (5) percent or more of the issued and outstanding stock of the corporation.